Academic Curriculum

 By handing our children the reigns to their learning at these early stages of their education so they have their own agency and can use their own voice, they become intrinsically motivated to work, learn, and adapt, wherever the future takes them.

-• Ask intelligent questions to further their understanding
+- Ask intelligent questions to further their understanding

-• Can explain how different topics and subjects are linked to and rely on each other
+- Explain how different topics and subjects are linked to and rely on each other

-• Are able to spot patterns and identify the big picture as well as the fine detail
+- Spot patterns and identify the big picture as well as the fine detail

-• Appreciate the importance of planning ahead and reviewing progress regularly
+- Appreciate the importance of planning ahead and reviewing progress regularly

-• Understand the different roles they need to play when working together as a team and know how to resolve conflict
+- Understand the different roles they need to play when working together as a team and know how to resolve conflict

-• Develop strategies that build resilience and view challenges and mistakes as valuable learning opportunities
+- Develop strategies that build resilience and view challenges and mistakes as valuable learning opportunities

 Estimates now suggest that two-thirds of current school pupils will end up working in roles that don’t yet exist.
 Teenagers today are expected to have had between 10-15 different jobs by the time they are 40.

-Where focus exists concurrently, progress will be made.
-In addition, establishing the concept of ‘learnable intelligence’ will stimulate independent learning, which in turn will allow pupils to develop their resilience and flexibility when confronted with difficulty.
+Our approach encourages teachers to place as much emphasis on how we learn, as what we learn.
+Establishing the concept of ‘learnable intelligence’ will stimulate independent learning, which in turn will allow pupils to develop their resilience and flexibility when confronted with difficulty.

-We believe these core skills will benefit our students as they move through the school and beyond, onto university or an apprenticeship then into the workplace.
+We believe these core skills will benefit our students as they move through the School and beyond, onto university or an apprenticeship then into the workplace.

 Assessment